Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Info/README.md

 <p>Since this only happens when not using a persona, either install a lightweight theme, or uncomment the rule in line 38 (#TabsToolbar one) on <code>userChrome.css</code>.
 To do so, just delete the ending "/*" in the line above it.</p>

 <h3>Some dialog buttons still appear as white.</h3>
 <p>After FF69+, it's not possible to change the color of hover buttons on these dialogs with CSS (seems to be a bug with Firefox), so the only way to do this without JS is to invert the colors.
 The problem is that people that have an OS that paints these buttons dark would get the colors inverted to white...
-So if you are experiencing this issue, delete the ending "/*" on <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/commit/72e766b3be4e0bfcbaa122bb427248f1b1bef759">line 320 on userChrome.css</a></p>
+So if you are experiencing this issue, delete the ending "/*" on line 22 on userChrome.css</a></p>
+<pre>/* This inverts the button color of dialog boxes.
+If using an OS that paints buttons white,
+uncomment this line (by deleting the ending /* ->) */
+  --dialog-buttons-fix: invert(80%) hue-rotate(190deg);</pre>

 <h3>The urlbar shows as white background with white text over it after installing the theme.</h3>
 <p>This only happens when using Firefox default theme, either use firefox built-in dark theme along with this one, or use any other lightweight theme you like.</p>